TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 Tracker
 -------

-The tracker is just Redmines term for the type of issue.
+The `tracker`` is just Redmine's term for the type of an issue.
 The trackers you will be using the most are **Feature** and **Bug**.

 The others are mostly for internal organization (like **Stories** and **Epics**)